If you have excellent organisational skills and enjoy leading people, a career in army logistics and support could be right for you

 - undertaking security and patrol duties.

-- The starting salary for graduate officer cadets in all three armed services (Royal Military Academy, Sandhurst; Britannia Royal Naval College, Dartmouth and the Royal Air Force College, Cranwell) is £25,727.
+- The starting salary for graduate officer cadets in all three armed services (Royal Military Academy, Sandhurst, Britannia Royal Naval College, Dartmouth and the Royal Air Force College, Cranwell) is £25,984.

 - Salaries are rank related, and you should expect to earn more while progressing through various ranks and seniorities.

-Income data from the The Ministry of Defence 'Pay16 The Armed Forces Pay Model'.
+Income data from Pay16: The Armed Forces Pay Model by the Ministry of Defence.
 Figures are intended as a guide only.